tvanwate/tvanwate.github.io/_team/thomas_dietzen.md

       icon: fab fa-github
 ---

-Thomas Dietzen is a **PhD Student** supervised by [Toon van Waterschoot](team/toon_vanwaterschoot), [Simon Doclo](http://www.sigproc.uni-oldenburg.de/45583.html) and [Marc Moonen](http://www.esat.kuleuven.be/stadius/person.php?persid=2).
-He is working on the design and implementation of adaptive beamforming algorithms for joint noise reduction and dereverberation, with applications in speech enhancement for mobile devices.
+Thomas Dietzen is a **PhD Student** supervised by [Toon van Waterschoot](toon_vanwaterschoot), [Simon Doclo](http://www.sigproc.uni-oldenburg.de/45583.html) and [Marc Moonen](http://www.esat.kuleuven.be/stadius/person.php?persid=2).
+He is working on the design and implementation of adaptive beamforming algorithms for joint noise reduction and dereverberation.